Fresno State Bilingual Authorization Program (BAP) for MS/DUAL/ED

 - Skills in building multicultural knowledge in order to serve culturally and linguistically diverse families and communities

-In addition to the required coursework for the Multiple Subject or a Dual and/or Education Specialist Teacher Credential, Bilingual Authorization candidates are to take the following courses for either a Bilingual Authorization in Spanish or Hmong.
+In addition to the required coursework for the Multiple Subject or Education Specialist or a Dual (MS+ED) Teaching Credential, Bilingual Authorization candidates are to take the courses listed below for either a Bilingual Authorization in Spanish or Hmong.